All of us have read the stories in newspapers about people who fall for scam emails, also known as phishing emails.

 Cyber-criminals are located all over the world and many are not native-English speakers.
 This fact can often be seen in their emails which are badly written and riddled with spelling and grammatical errors.

-If you receive an email full of mistakes like this, you can be pretty confident that it is dodgy and send it straight to your junk box.
+If you receive an email full of this type of mistakes, you can be pretty confident that it is dodgy and send it straight to your junk box.

 Phishing emails will always be urging you to take action fast.
 Often they include phrases like, “there is a problem with your order” or “you must take action now”.